jhsware/inferno-bootstrap/README.md

 import { Input } from 'inferno-bootstrap'
 ```

-You can get a nicer debugging experience by importing your
+You can get a nicer debugging experience by importing your components from the original source code
-components from the original source code in the `/lib` directory.
-However this requires that you transpile `node_module/inferno-bootstrap` imports and add the settinggs in the .babelrc config file from this repos to your project:
+in the `/lib` directory.
+This requires that you transpile all imports from `node_module/inferno-bootstrap` and add the transpiling options found in the .babelrc config file at the root of this repos:

 ```JavaScript
 // Cherry pick to reduce size